musacivak/instaresize/README.md

 # instaresize

-Php image resize for instagram
+quick and easy image resizing class for instagram.

 # Setup